-Developing a game is not easy, and at Edgegap we understand that better than anyone!
-We have created the Edgegap Learner Series to help new game developers grasp all the key concepts of DevOps, hosting and technical aspects of making a multi-player game.
+Developing a game is not easy; at Edgegap, we understand that better than anyone!
+We have created the Edgegap Learner Series to help new game developers grasp all the fundamental concepts of DevOps, hosting and technical aspects of making a multiplayer game.
 Where Edgegap fits in the development process and using/managing game infrastructure will be at the core of this educational series.

 What is latency in gaming?

-As mobile and online games continue their skyrocketing growth, with more people than ever online playing multiplayer games, game publishers are struggling with a hot-button issue known as game lag.
+As mobile and online games continue their skyrocketing growth, with more people online playing multiplayer games, game publishers are struggling with a hot-button issue known as game lag.

-Game lag occurs when there is a delay between players’ actions and the response of the game.
-Lag is very frustrating, but not only for the player enduring it; lag also causes a cascading impact on the quality of experience of all other players.
+Game lag occurs when there is a delay between players’ actions and the game’s response.
+Lag is very frustrating, not only for the player enduring it; lag also causes a cascading impact on the quality of experience of all other players.
 Players often point to lag as the reason for the game to freeze, stutter or even crash.

 Lag is one of the main reasons behind game abandonment and community churn—as well as a less-than-stellar bottom line for a game publisher.

 But what is lag generally caused by?
-There are several factors that can contribute to lag, such as poor server processing power, inadequate bandwidth, low Internet connection speeds and packet loss.
+Several factors can contribute to lag, such as poor server processing power, inadequate bandwidth, low Internet connection speeds and packet loss.

 What causes latency?

-Latency is the amount of time it takes for game data to travel from one point to another.
-It is dependent on the physical distance the data must cross through networks, routers and cables to reach its destination.
+Latency is the time it takes for game data to travel from one point to another.
+It depends on the physical distance the data must cross through networks, routers and cables to reach its destination.
 Server latency, in particular, is when a request leaves the gamer’s hardware, travels to the servers, and gets a reply.
 Latency is measured in milliseconds (ms).

-In the world of gaming, ping refers to network latency between a player’s console and either another player’s computer (peer) or the game’s server.
-Low ping amounts below 50ms are considered excellent and contribute to low latency (and therefore less lag).
+In gaming, ping refers to network latency between a player’s console and another player’s computer (peer) or the game’s server.
+Low ping amounts below 50ms are considered excellent and contribute to low latency (and, therefore, less lag).
 On the flip side, high pings of 100ms or more inevitably lead to higher latency (and more lag), which wreaks havoc on gameplay.
-This is especially true for fast-paced games, such as first-person shooters, real-time strategy games, racing games or all other types of multiplayer games.
+This is especially true for fast-paced games, such as first-person shooters, real-time strategy games, racing games, or multiplayer games.

 How can latency be reduced in games?

 There are only two ways to improve network latency.
-Either a game publisher sets up dedicated core network parallel to the internet—which is unrealistic and costly—or expands its network to move payloads closer to players.
+Either a game publisher sets up a dedicated core network parallel to the internet—unrealistic and costly—or expands its network to move payloads closer to players.